Other information

 8272 Ermatingen, Switzerland

-The Supervisory Board has two committees.
-The Audit Committee consists of the following members: Paul-Hermann Bauder (Chairman), Dr. Rainer Kögel, Timm Wiegmann.
-The Personnel Committee consists of the following members: Dr. Rainer Kögel (Chairman), Dr. H. Werner Utz and Timm Wiegmann.
+The Supervisory Board has various committees.
+The Audit Committee has the following members: Paul-Hermann Bauder (Chairman), Prof. Dr. Rainer Kögel, Timm Wiegmann.
+The Personnel Committee is also the Nomination and Remuneration Committee.
+These consist of the following members: Prof. Dr. Rainer Kögel (Chairman), Dr. H. Werner Utz and Timm Wiegmann.

 Prof. Dr. Rainer Kögel: